justinrummel/jr.com-mm/_posts/2017-04-29-rev3-westfields-2017-race-report.md

 <p class="align-right"><a href="{{ site.url }}/assets/images/2017/04/30/Rev3-Westfields-LG-1.jpg"><img src="{{ site.url }}/assets/images/2017/04/30/Rev3-Westfields-SM-1.jpg" /></a></p>This race was so much fun for several reasons:

 - Racing with teammates makes ANY event that much better.
 Great to see Joe and Federico racing, and teammates Kathy and Josh supporting racers by volunteering!
+- Since the race venue was close to home, my family was able to cheer me on... in fact they were pacing me for a while on the bike while they were trying to find parking!
 - Joking with racers while on the course makes the event better
 - Getting a hi-five from Kathy as I exited the water
 - Seeing other volunteers or official Rev3 staff shouting encouragement